CS571-S25/hw11/README.md

 ## Special Notes
  - You do *not* need to handle `413` (context too long) or `429` (too many requests) errors from the API.
- - As a general note, the files and code given in the starter code is a suggestion.
+ - As a general note, the files and code given in the starter code are a suggestion.
 You are welcome to move, add, or remove snippets of code as you see fit.

 ## BadgerChatGPT